Heart o' the Hills: Plot

-Jason Honeycutt (Harold Goodwin) is a young boy who lives with his stepfather chief Steve Honeycutt (Sam De Grasse) at the ancestral Honeycutts' home.
-One day the chief is looking for the 13-year-old mountain girl Mavis Hawn (Mary Pickford), who is shooting bullets in the woods.
+Jason Honeycutt is a young boy who lives with his stepfather chief Steve Honeycut at the ancestral Honeycutts' home.
+One day the chief is looking for the 13-year-old mountain girl Mavis Hawn, who is shooting bullets in the woods.
 Mavis desires revenge after a few gang members attacked her home and shot and killed her father.
-One of her only friends is geologist and school teacher John Burnham (Fred Warren).
+One of her only friends is geologist and school teacher John Burnham.
 He suggests she get an education instead of learning to use a gun.

-Chief Honeycutt visits Mavis' widowed mother Martha Hawn (Claire McDowell) and flirts with her.
+Chief Honeycutt visits Mavis' widowed mother Martha Hawn and flirts with her.
 Meanwhile, Mavis is fishing at a pond near her home with Jason.
 He reveals his stepfather is manipulating Martha into granting him her land.
 When a group of planters and capitalists come to town intending to exploit mountain coal lands, Mavis scares them away with her gun.
-She and Jason later run into the rich aristocrat Gray Pendleton (John Gilbert) and his sweetheart Marjorie Lee (Betty Bouton), who are looking for the town.
+She and Jason later run into the rich aristocrat Gray Pendleton and his sweetheart Marjorie Lee, who are looking for the town.

 Back at home, Mavis is disappointed Steve is still there.
 Later that night, Mavis visits a party and meets Gray for the second time.
 He flirts with her, which makes Jason jealous.
 Gray forces himself up to Mavis, which makes her upset and angry.
 She leaves the party and finds out her mother has left her to marry Steve.
 She decides to marry as well and proposes to Jason.
 However, they soon find out they are too young.